top of page

 4. Tolerant of pruning: Yew hedges are highly adaptable to pruning and shaping, allowing you to easily maintain a neat, formal appearance or create decorative topiaries.

-5. Thrives in shade: Yews can tolerate partial to full shade, making them suitable for areas in your garden where other hedge plants may struggle due to lack of sunlight.
+5. Thrives in shade: Yews can tolerate partial to full shade, making them suitable for areas in your garden where other hedge plants may struggle due to a lack of sunlight.

 7